-GFOA is pleased to announce Betsy Myers as the keynote speaker for Monday, May 7, 2018, at the GFOA annual conference in St. Louis.
+Betsy Myers served as the keynote speaker on Monday, May 7, 2018, at the GFOA annual conference in St. Louis.

-Public finance officers must be analytic, technical, principled, and strategic to deal with the complex nature of the profession.
-However, to provide the required leadership for a team, organization, or entire community, the finance officers must learn to leverage their heart in addition to their brain.
-Betsy Myers will discuss “true” leadership with GFOA conference delegates and provide practical strategies to help attendees to discover who they really are, embrace their personal story, and build better relationships with those around them.
+Betsy discussed “true” leadership with GFOA conference delegates and provide practical strategies to help attendees to discover who they really are, embrace their personal story, and build better relationships with those around them.

 In the past, Betsy has served as the Founding Director of the Center for Women & Business at Bentley University, the Executive Director of the Center for Public Leadership at Harvard’s Kennedy School of Government, and as a senior official in the Clinton Administration where she was the President’s senior adviser on women’s issues.
 She also served as first Director of the White House Office for Women’s Initiatives and Outreach and the Associate Deputy Administrator for Entrepreneurial Development in the U.S. Small Business Administration.